LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-08_update-communications-mechanisms.md

 Unique filenames are necessary so that two non-communicating processes don't clobber one another.
 Unique filenames could be created with a v4 UUID, they could be created from 3-tuple PID, process start time, & serial number.
 All that really matters, though, is that the filenames are unique.

+***Addendum, 2021-09-09 1:11a Seattle:** Ciprian points out that PID+time is not unique if the filesystem is shared and different systems can touch the directory space.
+At this point, you'd need to add in the MAC address or some other unique identifier of the computer itself.*

 So the filename for the change update might just be:

     C:\Users\Lion\my-notes\notifications\92e64607-7858-45e3-8806-184a95d678e1.txt